Nietru/MERN-Todo/README.md

 7. (inside api dir) CLI: npm i -D nodemon
 8. edit start script inside api/package.json
 9. after adding mongoDB connection and listening to port in server.js, CLI: npm start (still inside /api dir)
+   - ^ It should tell you that "The server is running on port 3001" and "Connected to MongoDB!"